 Stitched situations, sometimes animated.
 Single panel sewn conversations on industrial felt.
 Stories drawn with thread, caught in mid-act, like a felt film still.

 Free motion sewing.
 Thread, fabric, industrial felt.
-MANY MORE to come!
+More to come…

-“Real and Imagined: Fabric Works and Experimental Animations”
+“Real and Imagined: Narrative Fabric Works & Animations”

 Using fabric cutouts and machine and hand stitching on industrial felt, Kumao gives physical form to the intangible dynamics underlying ordinary conversations and relationships from a feminist perspective.
 Intentionally minimal, each image distills an interaction, traumatic incident, or power imbalance into an accessible visual narrative.
 Recognizable objects such as chairs, roots, ladders, or spotlights set the stage for the story to unfold.
 Events are captured midstream, suspended in time like a felt film still.